5 tips to boost the effectiveness of your meetings

 1. Conduct a meeting audit.
 Just hearing the word audit makes me cringe … but bear with me.
 Let’s start by eliminating those meetings that don’t have a clear purpose or outcome.
 Let’s stop having meetings for meetings sake.
 You know the ones.
 They are nothing more than a data dump or an update fest.

 2. Banish the 60 minute standard.
-Why is it that pretty much every meeting is a standard 60 minutes long?
+Why is it that almost every meeting is a standard 60 minutes long?
 Let’s take a moment and decide if this is the right length for every meeting.

-Or perhaps a couple of 20 minute desk side catch ups would be better suited to keep track of progress and solve problems on the spot rather than waiting for an longer, less regular meeting.
+Or perhaps a couple of 20 minute desk-side catch ups would be better suited to keep track of progress and solve problems on the spot, rather than waiting for a longer, less regular meeting.

 4. Focus on needs & wants.
 Let’s agree that data dumps and team updates are of limited value …. and quite frankly boring to sit through!
 Aim to keep updates to a minimum and focus on what people need or want from the group to move a project forward.
 Maximise the wealth of knowledge in the room to collaborate, brainstorm solutions or seek advice.